Child Support Process

 Workers’ Compensation

-When a paying parent has a Workers’ Compensation claim, up to 25% of ongoing temporary disability benefits can be withheld by the Income Withholding Order to pay current support and arrears.
-A lien may also be filed with the Workers’ Compensation Appeals Board (WCAB) for any arrears that accumulated from the date the paying parent was injured.
+When a paying parent has a Workers’ Compensation claim, up to 25% of ongoing temporary workers’ compensation benefits can be withheld by Income Withholding Order (IWO) to pay current support and arrears.
+A lien may also be filed with the Workers’ Compensation Appeals Board (WCAB) to satisfy any arrears that may have accumulated from the date the paying parent was injured.

 License Suspension

 Delinquent child support cases are reported to all state licensing boards.
-The paying parent’s application for a new or renewed state-issued driver, business and/or professional licenses (for example cosmetologist, contractor, doctor, teacher, attorney) will be denied if payment arrangements have not been made with our department.
+The paying parent’s application for a new or renewed professional and or recreational licenses (for example cosmetologist, contractor, doctor, teacher, attorney, fishing or hunting) will be denied if payment arrangements have not been made with our department.

 Bank Levy

-A request can be submitted to take money from a bank account, Individual Retirement Accounts, and other financial securities.
-Bank levies sent to the financial institution requesting the full amount of the arrears owed.
-Process fees do not come to the department, and money is not eligible for a refund.
+A request may be submitted to a banking institution to remove funds from a bank account, Individual Retirement Accounts, and other financial securities.
+Bank levies sent to the financial institution will request the full amount of the arrears owed.

 If you have questions about collections, please contact a child support professional by email from within Customer Connect or by phone at (866) 901-3212.